NEW WAVE, 30 & Under

 3. Include a list that describes the images you are sending in.
 This list should identify your images as you titled them.

-4. Include a statement about yourself that includes your education, exhibition experience, and your interest in the exhibit theme and how it relates to your artwork.
+4. Include a statement about yourself that includes your education, exhibition history, your interest in the exhibit theme, and how it relates to your artwork.

 Email all your information to: